-Since the Federal capture of Roanoke Island the previous month, Brigadier General Ambrose E. Burnside and Flag Officer Louis M. Goldsborough had expanded their control of the North Carolina sounds and connecting waterways.
+Since the Federal capture of Roanoke Island in February, Brigadier General Ambrose E. Burnside and Flag Officer Louis M. Goldsborough had expanded their control of the North Carolina sounds and connecting waterways.
 They now set their sights on the state’s mainland, primarily New Bern, North Carolina’s colonial capital, on the Neuse River.
 New Bern was the state’s second largest city and an important railroad center.

 About 11,000 Federal troops of Burnside’s Coastal Division boarded army transports at Roanoke Island to link with 13 gunboats near Hatteras Inlet.
 The gunboat fleet was led by Commander Stephen C. Rowan, who took over when Goldsborough was recalled to Hampton Roads after the attack by the C.S.S.
 Virginia.
 Burnside told his men that they would be part of a major offensive designed to support Major General George B. McClellan’s upcoming Peninsula campaign.

 About 4,000 Confederates defended New Bern under Brigadier General Lawrence O. Branch, a lawyer and politician whose only military experience was in the Seminole Wars.
 Branch’s men were posted at the several earthworks below New Bern, including Fort Thompson, the strongest work, six miles south.
 A lack of slave labor in the area prevented Branch from bolstering the defenses.